What is the Holocaust?

 - Dr. Dan J. Puckett, Chair Wetumpka, AL

 - Sen. Jabo Waggoner Birmingham, AL

 State Holocaust Education Centers

-The Alabama Holocaust Commission, collaborating through the Birmingham Holocaust Education Center (BHEC) / Birmingham and the Gulf Coast Center for Holocaust and Human Rights Education / Mobile, offers resources in Holocaust and genocide education to everyone, in hopes of teaching remembrance as well as cultivating a sense of our individual and collective responsibilities in maintaining human rights.
+The Alabama Holocaust Commission, collaborating through the Alabama Holocaust Education Center (AHEC) / Birmingham and the Gulf Coast Center for Holocaust and Human Rights Education / Mobile, offers resources in Holocaust and genocide education to everyone, in hopes of teaching remembrance as well as cultivating a sense of our individual and collective responsibilities in maintaining human rights.

 Please contact our regional centers for further information on the following: